Jyotibhushan Bhattacharya: Information and Public Relations Minister

-Bhattacharya retained the Ballygunge seat in the 1969 West Bengal Legislative Assembly election.
-He obtained 22,941 votes (55.95%).
-He served as Minister of Information and Public Relation in the second United Front cabinet 1969–1970.
+Bhattacharya retained the Ballygunge seat in the 1969 West Bengal Legislative Assembly election, obtaining 22,941 votes (55.95%).
+He served as Minister of Information and Public Relations in the second United Front cabinet 1969–1970.
 On 28 May 1969 a mob attacked Bhattacharya's residence.

 Later years

 Bhattarcharya lost his seat in the 1971 West Bengal Legislative Assembly election.
 He finished in second place with 13,943 (38.42%).
 During the violent environment of the election campaign, he had to leave the constituency and live elsewhere.
 In September 1971 he presented his unpublished thesis Fascism: A Developing Trend in India at the Second All India Conference of the Indian School of Social Sciences.
 According to the thesis, a fascist system of governance was emerging in India under Congress (I) rule.
 Bhattacharya again contested the Ballygunge seat in the 1972 West Bengal Legislative Assembly election, finishing in second place with 18,181 votes (35.49%).

 The WPI was split in 1976, with Bhattacharya leading the minority faction.
-Bhattacharya was seen as closer linked to the Communist Party of India (Marxist).
+Bhattacharya was seen as closely linked to the Communist Party of India (Marxist).
 He was expelled from WPI in early 1976, accused of 'anti-party activities' in the party organ Ganabiplab.
 After his expulsion he founded the Communist Workers Party.

 As of the 1980s Bhattacharya was the Head of the Department of English at Calcutta University.
 Bhattacharya died in 1998.